Home > Understanding Breast Cancer > Breast Cancer Research > Table 27: Blood organochlorine levels and breast cancer risk

 • The industrial chemicals PCBs (polychlorinated biphenyls)

-A good way to assess exposure is to measure the levels of these chemicals in a person’s blood.
-The results of most studies that have measured blood levels of DDE and PCBs, including the Long Island Breast Cancer Study, have found no link between increased levels of these chemicals and breast cancer risk [1].
+The results of most studies that have measured blood levels of DDE and PCBs, including the Long Island Breast Cancer Study, have found no link between increased blood levels of these chemicals and breast cancer risk [1].

 Learn more about organochlorines and breast cancer risk.